BroadleafCommerce/GrailsPlugin/README.md

 ----------

 We are working on more detailed documentation for using this plugin.
 We will also be providing a sample application that uses this plugin to demonstrate how it works.

+Something else that will likely be required are Grails Taglibs for certain features such as URL re-writing and content management.